parse/memory-typescript-redux/README.md

 ```

 ## Comments
 Having a good pipeline for styles was not part of the scope of this repository.
-Neither was adding a routing system (*react-router etc.*)